cod-e-ash/FindSource/README.md

 OBJECT/SOURCE:    (O/S/B)
 PROGRAM/DATA.:    (P/D/B)
 ```
 Library is the library you want to add.
-Leave the sequence blank, for first.
-Search sequence for library.
+Leave the sequence blank for now.
+Used for search sequence of libraries.

 **O**bject or **S**ource or **B**oth.
-Since library list is used by my other utilites, this is some extra information.
+Since library list is used by my other utilites, this is some extra information for now.
 Object library would be library which contains objects only.
 Source would be for source.
 Both for Both :)
+You can enter 'B'.

 **Programs** or **Data** or **Both**.
 If library is object library, then whether it holds only programs or files or both.
+You can enter 'B'.

 ## Running

 ```
 FA <source member name>
 ```
+E.g. Now, if we want to find all the places (libraries that we added in library list) where source for LIBLISTP is present, we would:

-E.g. FA LIBLISTP (this will show the source from all the libraries, if present in that library)
+FA LIBLISTP (this will show the source from all the libraries, if present in that library)

 You can the then position the cursor on select line and press enter to view the source.